rjani/exclude-content/README.md

-exclude_content
+exclude-content
 ===============

 A WordPress Plugin to hide Categories, Pages and Posts

 ## Installation
-Download from (https://github.com/rjani/exclude_content/releases) and extract it in your WordPress installation under "wp-content/plugins".
+Download from [releases](https://github.com/rjani/exclude_content/releases) and extract it in your WordPress installation under "wp-content/plugins".

 Have Fun...